ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 session established.
-In general, when a privacy preserving Secure Channel is employed for conveying a conceptual message the receiver cannot correlate the message with the senders of other received UCCS messages beyond the information the secure channel authentication provides.
+In general, when a privacy preserving Secure Channel is employed for conveying a conceptual message the receiver cannot correlate the message with the senders of other received UCCS messages beyond the information the Secure Channel authentication provides.

 An Attester must consider whether any UCCS it returns over a privacy